drrako/arrcoon/README.md

 ### Key features

-- Instantly removes torrent downloads from the client when the corresponding show/movie is removed from Sonarr/Radarr library
+- Instantly removes torrent downloads from the client when the corresponding show/movie is removed from *arrs library
-- Removes torrent downloads that are no longer mapped in the Sonarr/Radarr library (including individual episodes/season packs)
+- Removes torrent downloads that are no longer mapped in the *arrs library (including individual episodes/season packs)

 ### Installation